 If you update your front door, it will significantly increase your home’s curb appeal and make potential buyers notice your house.
 If your front doors are old and outdated, you can replace them with better and more modern ones.
 On the other hand, you can also make a few small changes on your old doors to make them look brand new and save some money along the way.
 Paint them with a bold colour that will make it stand out: bright red, green, or even yellow will usually do the trick.
 You could also replace the door handle and lock and get more modern ones that will make your home much safer.

 As charming as they are, wood decks need to be kept weatherproof, and this often requires a lot of hard work, not to mention all the regular sealing, which can be off-putting for potential buyers.
 This is why you should consider composite decking instead.
 It is a pretty big investment (they can go up to $10,000), but it will be returned once you sell it.
 People are willing to pay more for a home with a deck that isn’t high-maintenance – all you have to do is sweep it.
 You also won’t have to worry about sealing and staining wood, checking for rotten boards and replacing them, or fear termites.
+This can be very easy to do if you have the right tools, so search for The Tool Square reviews and find the best professional tool for this type of job.

 Your front and back yard, as well as your garden, should always be in pristine condition.
 If you don’t have time to prune trees and take care of delicate flowers, think about planting perennials that don’t require a lot of hard work (lavender, marigolds, or meadow sage).
 Mow your lawn regularly, make sure all your shrubs and hedges are trimmed, and be thorough when it comes to pulling out weeds.
 If you don’t have time or space to keep a huge garden, raised flower beds will do the trick, as will a few plants placed in simple terracotta pots on your deck.